PrefectHQ/prefect/docs/concepts/deployments-ux.md

 #### The Pull Action

-The pull section is the most important section within the `prefect.yaml` file as it contains instructions for preparing this project for a deployment run.
-These instructions will be executed each time a deployment created within this project is run via a worker.
+The pull section is the most important section within the `prefect.yaml` file as it contains instructions for preparing your flows for a deployment run.
+These instructions will be executed each time a deployment created within this folder is run via a worker.

 There are three main types of steps that typically show up in a `pull` section:

 - `set_working_directory`: this step simply sets the working directory for the process prior to importing your flow
 - `git_clone`: this step clones the provided repository on the provided branch
-- `pull_project_from_{cloud}`: this step pulls the project directory from a Cloud storage location (e.g., S3)
+- `pull_project_from_{cloud}`: this step pulls the working directory from a Cloud storage location (e.g., S3)

 !!! tip "Use block and variable references"
     All [block and variable references](#templating-options) within your pull step will remain unresolved until runtime and will be pulled each time your deployment is run.
 This allows you to avoid storing sensitive information insecurely; it also allows you to manage certain types of configuration from the API and UI without having to rebuild your deployment every time.